-How have social movements changed in the twenty-first century and how have new communication technologies facilitated that change?
+How have social movements changed in the twenty-first century, and how have new communication technologies facilitated that change?
 What makes some social movements sustainable and successful while others are more short-term?
 What is the future for social movements?
 Maria Armoudian discusses these pressing questions with James M. Jasper, Todd Wolfson, and Anita Lacey.

-This interview was originally aired on the Scholars’ Circle.
-To access our archive of episodes and download this interview click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.

 Photo Credit: Sam Smith

 Disclaimer: The ideas expressed in this podcast reflect the views of the guests and not necessarily the views of The Big Q.